Rhode Island School of Design: Pro-Palestine solidarity

 Some students at RISD, along with many across the country in the BDS movement, occupied a campus building for multiple days in support of a cease-fire of the Israeli–Palestinian conflict in early May 2024.

+In late March of 2025, President Williams censored and shut down an exhibition titled "To Every Orange Tree" mounted in Carr Haus by students and alumni because they expressed solidarity with the people of Palestine.

 Presidents

 RISD's current president is Crystal Williams.
-She was preceded by Rosanne Somerson who served in the role from 2015 to 2021.
+She was preceded by Rosanne Somerson, who served from 2015 to 2021.

 Rankings and admission

-In 2014, U.S. News & World Report ranked RISD first amongst fine arts programs nationwide.
-In 2020, graduate programs in Graphic Design, Painting, Sculpture, and Photography, among others, were ranked in the top 5 nationally, however, in 2023, RISD announced its withdrawal from the rankings, citing its inability to accurately assess art and design education, while also running counter to principles of social equity and inclusion.
+In 2014, U.S. News & World Report ranked RISD first among fine arts programs nationwide.
+In 2020, RISD's graduate program was ranked fifth nationally, and its programs in Graphic Design, Painting, Sculpture, and Photography, among others, were also ranked in the top 5.
+In 2023, RISD announced its withdrawal from the rankings, citing its inability to accurately assess art and design education, while also running counter to principles of social equity and inclusion.

 The school's undergraduate architecture program ranked 6 in DesignIntelligence's ranking of the Top Architecture Schools in the US for 2019.
 In 2018, the institution was also named among Forbes America's Top Colleges and the Chronicle of Higher Educations Top Producers of US Fulbright Scholars.

 RISD's acceptance rate is 13.8% (2024).
 In August 2019, the school announced it would be adopting a test-optional policy for admissions.